George Karypis

 The research of my group research has resulted in the development of software libraries for serial and parallel graph partitioning (METIS and ParMETIS), hypergraph partitioning (hMETIS), for parallel Cholesky factorization (PSPASES), for collaborative filtering-based recommendation algorithms (SUGGEST), clustering high dimensional datasets (CLUTO), and finding frequent patterns in diverse datasets (PAFI).
 In addition, my group has developed two web-based servers for clustering gene expression data (gCLUTO) and for predicting the secondary structure of proteins (YASSPP).

+A lot of this software is available in the Karypis Lab github page.
 Additional information about the software and download instructions can be found here.

 I have coauthored over one hundred journal and conference papers on these topics.
 More information can be be found at my Google Scholar, DBLP, and arXiv pages.